 But how, then, does one fathom the satanic magnitude behind the mind-boggling abstraction?
 How to envision, in the heart of modern Western civilization, a state-run military-industrial machine designed to gas and burn an entire people and efface every trace of them from human history?
 How do we who were not there conceive of hatred so virulent as to be suicidal: that with the Third Reich in peril, the Nazis refused to divert critical logistical support and manpower to defend themselves because it meant suspending the exterminations?
 Or a bloodlust so medieval as to incite Polish peasants, unsolicited, to massacre thousands of the Jewish neighbors beside whom they’d lived for centuries?
 That is, can one ever imagine a crime so immense, so diabolical, so obscene that it rouses less outrage than numb disbelief?
 For in the Holocaust, we confront the outer limits of empathy, imagination, and comprehension and a depravity that defies words—a primordial evil Primo Levi has called “the demolition of man.”

-YET OVER the last forty years, Israeli novelist, Aharon Appelfeld, one of the world’s foremost writer-survivors, has braved the Gorgon.
-He has mined his death-strewn past to create a prolific body ...
+Yet over the last forty years, Israeli novelist, Aharon Appelfeld, one of the world’s foremost writer-survivors, has braved the Gorgon.
+He has mined his death-strewn ...

 For just $19.95 a year, get access to new issues and decades' worth of archives on our site.